 How SMS can help educators improve student learning

 As we discussed in our previous blog on how educators can use SMS in a wide range of communications, text-based communications are versatile in their ability to meet many needs under COVID-19.
 From school closures to the re-opening of campuses, and on keeping parents and students updated, SMS is easy and effective in getting time-critical information to the recipients reliably.
 What we haven’t discussed is how else SMS can be used by clever educators, and smart providers, to tackle learning needs where other avenues have failed.

 1. Keeping young kids learning and engaged at home

 The SMS service works by sending a helpful literacy plan twice a week jam-packed with free activities, games and resources to make sure kids continue to develop their literacy skills.
-Messages also includes helpful information for adults about improving behaviour, language, and health and safety tips centred around their child’s stage of development.
-In addition, parents can include their zipcode or postcode when signing up so that resources and content are localised to their suburb and community.
-With so many coming from impoverished homes, Bright by Text is also including links to local food banks or pantries, and other free community services that may help them if they are in need.
+Messages also include helpful information for adults about improving behaviour, language, and health and safety tips centred around their child’s stage of development.
+In addition, parents can include their zip code or postcode when signing up so that resources and content are localised to their suburb and community.
+With so many coming from impoverished homes, Bright by Text is also including links to local food banks or pantries and other free community services that may help them if they are in need.

-1. If you’re an educator already using SMS and wanting to support busy parents and disengaged remote learners, consider setting up a COVID-19 paren-teacher text-line.
+1. If you’re an educator already using SMS and wanting to support busy parents and disengaged remote learners, consider setting up a COVID-19 parent-teacher text-line.